JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code computes a number to the power of another number
+This code prints numbers from 1 to 100 separated by a space